View§

 .intoAll(selector: Selector): List[View]

-Returns all immediate children of the View that match the given selector
+Returns all immediate children of the View that match the given selector.

-children appear in the returned List is the
+The order that the matching .render children appear in the returned List is the

-order in which they are declared in the template
+order in which they are declared in the template, but it is probably inadvisable

 to rely on this ordering, as it can be difficult to reason about and will result